raeesmghl/my-javascript-notes/README.md

 ## AJAX

-before getting started with fetch, you should learn about ajax, xmlhttprequest, how requests were sent before fetch api
+before getting started with fetch, you should learn about

+ajax

+xmlhttprequest

+how requests were sent before fetch api

+this will help you understand asynchronous javascript